linode/developers/CONTRIBUTING.md

 		cd ~/linode/docs
 		git status

 6. Commit and push the changes to the docs repo.
-Make sure to tag the commit and specify the tag name when pushing:
+Make sure to tag the commit with the date you've completed it before pushing.

 		git add --all
 		git commit
 		git tag 2017-01-01
 		git push origin 2017-01-01

-8. Return to `linode/hercules` and deploy the site to production (or test).
+7. Return to `linode/hercules` and deploy the site to production (or test) using the commit tag you created in the previous step.

+                cd ~/linode/hercules
 		gulp publish --target='production'  --version=2017-01-01

+	When deploying to production you will be prompted to confirm the action.

   The `--version` tag must be present, and the tag specified must be locally available.
 If you omit a version target or refer to a remote tag that has not been pulled, the publish task will fail.